-During the Physics 310-320 sequence, you will conduct several of the classic experiments from the $19^{th}$ and $20^{th}$ centuries designed to measure the fundamental constants of nature, such as the universal gravitational constant (G), the speed of light (c), the charge of the electron (e), and Planck's constant (h).
+During the Physics 310-320 sequence, you will conduct several of the classic experiments from the $19^{\text{th}}$ and $20^{\text{th}}$ centuries designed to measure the fundamental constants of nature, such as the universal gravitational constant (G), the speed of light (c), the charge of the electron (e), and Planck's constant (h).
 These experiments lie at the heart of modern physics, and the structure of the Universe depends critically on the values of these constants.
+Through these experiments, you will learn how to work with a wide range of scientific instruments, how to acquire research quality data, and how to analyze such data.
+Using these experiments as source material, you will also learn how to write scientific papers and prepare and deliver scientific presentations, consistent with the concepts of transparency, reproducibility, and credibility, and consistent with the standards and conventions of the scientific community.